kidehen/kidehen/README.md

 - 🔭 I’m currently working on the free flow of data across personal and enterprise data spaces, without comprising platform independence, performance, or privacy.

-Here is an example of a personal profile document that's crucial to that effort.
+Here is an example of a personal profile document, using JSON-LD Notaton that's crucial to that effort.

 ```
 ## JSON-LD Start ##